microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/android.md

 <!--<a name="register"/>-->
 ## Register the application in Azure Active Directory

-Before you can start working with Office 365, you need to register your application on Azure Active Directory and set permissions to use Microsoft Graph services.
+Before you can start working with Office 365, you need to register your application and set permissions to use Microsoft Graph services.
+With just a few clicks, you can register your application to access a user's work or school account using the [Application Registration Tool](https://dev.office.com/app-registration).
+To manage it you will need to go to the [Microsoft Azure Management portal](https://manage.windowsazure.com)

-See  [Manually register your app with Azure AD so it can access Office 365 APIs](https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually) for instructions, keep in mind the following details.
+Alternatively, see the section **Register your native app with the Azure Management Portal** in the article [Manually register your app with Azure AD so it can access Office 365 APIs](https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually) for instructions on how to manually register the app, keep in mind the following details:

 * Configure the **Delegated permissions** that your app requires.
 The Connect sample requires **Send mail as signed-in user** permission.